 - Notification of release from prison, on bond, escape, re-arrest, or death of the defendant

-To register for notifications, please contact The Bureau’s Victim Unit:
+To register for notifications, please contact Victim Services:

 Director of Victim Services